Direct measurement of the quantum geometric tensor in pseudo-Hermitian systems: Direct Measurement Schemes

 \section{Direct Measurement Schemes}

-In this section, we propose two schemes to directly measure the QGT component $Q_{\mu\nu}^0(\bm{\lambda}_\mathrm{tar})$ for the lowest band at a target parameter $\bm{\lambda}_\mathrm{tar}$ in pseudo-Hermitian systems with real spectra.
-We first discuss the state evolution used to prepare the time-evolved states, which is based on adiabatic perturbation theory (See Appendix~\ref{sec: adiabatic perturbation} for details)~\cite{Rigolin2008,DeGrandi2010b,Nenciu1992,QZhang2019}.
-Then, we describe how to select a pair of time-evolved states to construct the generalized expectation value of either the energy fluctuation operator $\Delta^2 H \equiv (H-\langle H \rangle)^2$ or the generalized force operator $f_\mu \equiv -\partial_\mu H$ for measuring the QGT.
-The generalized expectation value is defined as
+In this section, we propose two self-contained schemes for directly measuring the QGT component $Q_{\mu\nu}^0(\boldsymbol{\lambda}^0)$ for the lowest band at a target parameter $\boldsymbol{\lambda}^0 \equiv (\lambda_1^0, \lambda_2^0, \cdots)$ in pseudo-Hermitian systems with real spectra.
+Both schemes are based on preparing pairs of time-evolved states via nonadiabatic evolutions, described by adiabatic perturbation theory (see Appendix~\ref{sec: adiabatic perturbation})~\cite{Rigolin2008,DeGrandi2010b,Nenciu1992,QZhang2019}, and subsequently measuring generalized expectation values of specific operators between these states.
+The generalized expectation value extends the conventional expectation value to any nonorthogonal pair of quantum states, and is defined for an operator $A$ and two states $|\psi_1\rangle$, $|\psi_2\rangle$ as